|

 corporation and/or a product from unauthorised use or

 exposure.
-But sometimes the copyright is used for the
+But sometimes the copyright is used for the purpose of financial gain.

 |